AyberKrgz/GYM-Membership-System/README.md

 In this screen you can "sign up", "login" into your account as a customer or you can log in as "admin".

+  ### Database Login
+   User must login to the database using their root name and password.

   ### Admin Login
    To login as admin you should enter admin as both username and password.